rbrady/tripleo-util/README.md

 # TripleO Utils

-Some TripleO dev tools, you shouldn't use this unless you are called Dougal.
+~~Some TripleO dev tools, you shouldn't use this unless you are called Dougal.~~ Like most TripleO tools, this one has some defaults, but is configurable!
+Export the following environment variables to customize the deployment experience.

+    TRIPLEO_UTIL_REPO
+    GIT_EMAIL
+    GIT_USER_NAME
+    GERRIT_USER_NAME

 ## Host